-C5 Distribution of high school units required and/or recommended.
-Specify the distribution of academic high school course units required and/or recommended of all or most degree-seeking students using Carnegie units (one unit equals one year of study or its equivalent).
+Distribution of high school units required and/or recommended.
+Specify the distribution of academic units required and/or recommended of all or most degree-seeking students using Carnegie units (one unit equals one year of study or its equivalent).
 If you use a different system for calculating units, please convert.

-Units Units

-Required Recommended
+Units Required Units Recommended

-Total academic units 16
+Total Academic Units

-English 4
+English 4 4

-Mathematics 3
+Mathematics 3 3

-Science 3
+Science 2 3

-Of these, units that must be
+Of these, units that must be lab 2 2

-lab

-Foreign language 1
+Foreign Language 2 2

-Social studies 3
+Social Studies 3 4

-History
+History 2

-Academic electives
+Academic Electives 2

 Computer Science 1

 Visual/Performing Arts 1

-Other (specify)
+Other